Links to the Past

 Kyle Norris’s roots run deep in southeastern Ohio and in Appalachia.
 Kyle Philip Norris is a direct descendant of Noah Norris and on his maternal grandmother's branch, Mrs. Shirley (Burke) Norris of Zanesville was born and raised at Rainbow, Washington County, Ohio.
 Maternal great grandparents Joseph and Vesta (Chandler) Burke rest in Rainbow Cemetery.

-Also on his maternal line, great-great grandparents, Charles and Sarah (Woods) Burke rest in Putnam Cemetery directly across the Muskingum River from Rainbow Cemetery.
-Charles Burke was a Civil War Veteran, severely wounded at Deep Bottom, Virginia in December of 1864 during the American Civil War.
-Charles Burke proudly wore his medal for the rest of his life.
+Also on his maternal line, great-great grandparents, Charles and Sarah (Woods) Burke rest in Putnam Cemetery located directly across the Muskingum River from Rainbow Cemetery.
+Charles Burke was a Civil War Veteran who was severely wounded in his left arm during the Battle at Deep Bottom, Virginia in December of 1864.
+Charles Burke proudly wore his Purple Heart Medal for the rest of his life.
 Also on the maternal side of his tree, Kyle Norris’s great-great-great grandmother Hannah (Gaskins) Burke rests in Putnam Cemetery and great-great-great grandfather Joseph Burke rests in the cemetery at Newport.

 charlesburke22.jpg